Rob3rt-RiverAH/Cyberwarfare80_BadUSBs_FLIPPERZERO_By_lilkoko13/README.md

 🧼 Clear History
 Deletes all visible files and folders on the system

+Install Qflipper
+installs QFLIPPER on (mac or windows) for installing flipper files

 Useful for “vanishing act” demonstrations (⚠️ Destructive — use with caution)

 ⚠️ Ethical Notice